Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 M9: The most widely used dwarfing rootstock worldwide.
 Trees on M9 reach 6-10 feet tall and start bearing in the second year.
 Very productive for the size.
 The tradeoff: M9 roots are weak and brittle.
 Every M9 tree needs a permanent support stake or trellis for its entire life.
 Without support, a loaded tree tips over.

 M27: The most dwarfing rootstock available.
-Trees stay 4-6 feet tall.
+Trees stay 4-6 feet tall and produce about 30-40% of a standard tree’s vigor.
 Suitable for containers and extremely small spaces.
-Very low vigor means lower yields.
+Very low vigor means lower yields, typically 10-15 pounds of fruit per year at best.
 Needs fertile soil and consistent watering.
-More of a novelty than a production tree.
+More of a novelty than a production tree, but I’ve seen them work well on patios where a larger tree isn’t an option.

 G.11 (Geneva 11): A newer Geneva series rootstock from Cornell’s breeding program.
 Similar size to M9 but with better disease resistance (especially fire blight and Phytophthora root rot) and improved anchorage.
-If you can find trees on G.11, they’re worth the premium.
+If you can find trees on G.11, they’re worth the $5-10 premium over M9 trees.
+Most mail-order nurseries now carry Geneva rootstock options.

 Semi-dwarf rootstocks (12-16 feet)

 M26: Trees reach 12-15 feet.
 More vigorous than M9, needs less staking (though a post for the first few years helps).
 Good cold hardiness.
-Susceptible to fire blight at the rootstock.
+Susceptible to fire blight at the rootstock, which is a serious weakness.
+A fire blight infection in the rootstock can kill the entire tree, not just the branches.
+If fire blight is common in your area, skip M26 and go with a Geneva rootstock instead.

 G.30 (Geneva 30): Semi-dwarf Geneva rootstock.
 Excellent productivity and disease resistance.
 Trees reach 12-14 feet.
 Becoming the preferred semi-dwarf rootstock among commercial growers.